Rochdale Hornets: Summer era

 Bobbie Goulding was appointed as Rochdale Hornets coach for the second time in September 2007 and relieved of his duties in May 2008 after a run of six consecutive losses.

 Darren Shaw was appointed as Rochdale Hornets coach in May 2008 after a previous spell as assistant coach under Bobbie Goulding in his first spell as player coach in 2003.

 On 13 January 2009, shareholders voted to put Rochdale Hornets into administration after debts ordered by HM Revenue and Customs accumulated £55,000.
 An Industrial and Provident Society (a co-operative) was created and recognised by the Rugby Football League, and the Hornets were re-founded.
 The co-operative was initially created around a core of loyal fans, and membership is open to all.
 The co-op operates on a one-member, one-vote principle.

 Darren Shaw departed the club at the end of the 2009 season and was replaced by ex St Helens player John Stankevitch in early November 2009.

 Stankevitch was given the difficult task of recruiting a competitive squad of players from those available that had not already been recruited elsewhere and a slow start to the 2010 Northern Rail Cup followed.

 However, the club went on to exceed all expectations and finish 5th in the table giving them a play-off position for the first time in years.
-The team were eventually eliminated in the semi finals of the competition.
+The team were eventually eliminated in the semi-finals of the competition.

 Stankevitch signed a new contract in July 2010 in preparation for the 2011 and 2012 seasons, and began the club's re-emergence with the recontracting of the majority of his squad.

 In 2013 Rochdale Hornets appointed Ian Talbot as head coach.
-He led Hornets to their first trophy in 91 years when they won the Kingstone Press Championship 1 play-off final defeating local rivals Oldham at Leigh Sports Village.
+In a successful spell Talbot led Hornets to their first trophy in 91 years when they won the Kingstone Press Championship 1 play-off final defeating local rivals Oldham at Leigh Sports Village.

 Ian Talbot stood down as head coach at Hornets at the end of the 2015 season to take up a position at St. Helens.

 Talbot's replacement was Alan Kilshaw who had had a successful stint coaching in Australia.

 In Alan Kilshaws 1st season (2016) Rochdale Hornets defeated Toulouse Olympique XIII in the promotion final in Toulouse, France to become Kingstone Press League 1 Champions.
 This was the 1st time Rochdale Hornets had been Champions of a division since 1919, a gap of 97 years.

+In the three year period of 2013 to 2016 Hornets had their best trophy winning period since the inter-war years.